What Is Entropy? Definition, Meaning & Why It Matters in Science & AI

 The Second Law of Thermodynamics

 The second law of thermodynamics indicates that in any spontaneous process, the total entropy of a dynamical system must either increase or remain constant.
 This principle underscores the natural tendency of systems to evolve toward states of higher entropy, or greater disorder.
-For example, isolated systems evolve toward thermodynamic equilibrium where entropy is highest, demonstrating this tendency.
+For example, isolated systems evolve toward thermodynamic equilibrium, where entropy is highest, demonstrating this tendency.
+Thermodynamic equilibrium corresponds to the highest entropy state, representing the most disordered and statistically probable configuration.

 Entropy and Spontaneity

-A further criterion for predicting spontaneity is the free energy change criteria, which refines the understanding of spontaneous processes.
+A further criterion for predicting spontaneity is the free energy change criterion, which refines the understanding of spontaneous processes.

 Entropy in Information Theory